-In the second step of preparation of External Factor Evaluation matrix, all the identified factors are arranged on the basis of their weight age which is according to their importance intensity.
-This weight age should be represented in percentage term.
+In the second step of preparation of the External Factor Evaluation matrix, all the identified factors are arranged on the basis of their weightage which is according to their importance intensity.
+This weightage should be represented in percentage term.
 But the main point of consideration in this step is that all the sum of all the factors must be equal to one.

 - Assigning of 1-4 rating to each factor:

 Each factor in this step should be assigned some rating which ranges from 1 to 4.
-These rating are based on the responses of organization to the factors under consideration.
+These ratings are based on the responses of the organization to the factors under consideration.

 - Multiplication of Weight of Each Factor by its Rating: